 Tisbury - With a population of 4,194 residents, Tisbury has a minority population of 541 or 13.7% all residents.
 The town's age distribution was fairly evenly spread among age ranges.
 About 54% of Tisbury's households were families, the lowest level on the Island.
 The town median household income of \$58,551 includes 117 seniors living beneath the poverty level.
 Tisbury has substantial employment opportunities with 3,507 jobs, with an average weekly wage of \$891, the highest on the Island but still insufficient to afford the median monthly rental at \$1,111.
 Of the 3,094 housing units, 36% were seasonal or second homes, the lowest level on the Vineyard.
 Tisbury, also known as Vineyard Haven, has the highest level of rental-occupancy on the Island.
 While housing costs are still high, Tisbury, next to Oak Bluffs, has the most affordable housing on the Island, with a median single-family house price of \$430,000, representing an affordability gap of \$143,000, the lowest on the Vineyard next to Oak Bluffs.
 A total of 109 units, 5.5% of Tisbury's year-round housing on the state's Subsidized Housing Inventory (SHI).
-The IHT has 45 units of housing in Tisbury, including 27 rentals and 18 ownership units, 6 ownership units in predevelopment, and 27 rental units in predevelopment.
+The IHT has 45 units of housing in Tisbury, including 27 rentals and 18 ownership units.
+In addition, there are 9 ownership units current under development scheduled to be completed in 2020 and 33 rental units in predevelopment, including 6 rental units of supportive housing for homeless residents.

 West Tisbury - With a population of 3,103, West Tisbury has a relatively small minority population, 5% of all residents.
 West Tisbury has a significant population of baby boomers (22%), and the highest number of children (20%).
 61% of households were families, the highest level on the Island.
 The town also has the second highest median household income (\$71,667), following Chilmark.
 West Tisbury has a growing employment base, with 2,667 jobs, and an average weekly wage of \$848, that is insufficient to afford a median monthly rental at \$1,212.
-Of

-West Tisbury's 2,204 housing units, 43% are seasonal or second homes.
+Of West Tisbury's 2,204 housing units, 43% are seasonal or second homes.
 With high housing costs of \$704,000 for a median single-family home, West Tisbury's affordability gap is \$331,500.
 There are 23 units or 1.8% of West Tisbury's year-round housing on the state's Subsidized Housing Inventory (SHI).
-The IHT has 30 units of housing in West Tisbury, including 14 rentals and 16 ownership units, with 9 of said rental units completed in 2019.
+The IHT has 30 units of housing in West Tisbury, including 14 rentals and 16 ownership units, and 2 rental units in predevelopment.

 According to the 2013 Martha's Vineyard Housing Needs Assessment, the average weekly wage on the Island is now 71% of the state average, while the median home price (\$535,000) is 54% above the state average, and the median rent exceeds the state's by 17%.
 Of the 5,446 total year-round households, 42% are paying 30% or more of their household income on housing.
-Of the roughly 2,000 year-round renter households, a third or 600 are lower income and struggling to pay for rent, food and other essential items of life.
+Of the roughly 2,000 year-round renter households, 33% or 600 are lower income and struggling to pay for rent, food and other essential items of life.
 The report highlights the growing need to provide secure, affordable, year-round rental housing on the Island.